-The complex role of Jewish elites is given a religious and political shape in this passage through Abravanel’s adaptation and use of two verse from Isaiah in his account.
-By inverting Isaiah 53:3 (“You were sold for naught; and you shall be redeemed without money”) into “you shall be redeemed with money,” Abravanel attributed to Jewish elites and their financial capital limited but real redemptive powers belonging to God.
+The complex role played by the Jewish elites is imbued with religious and political dimensions represented by Abravanel’s adaptation of two verses from Isaiah.
+By inverting Isaiah 53:3 (“You were sold for naught; and you shall be redeemed without money”) into “you shall be redeemed with money,” Abravanel attributes to the Jewish elites and their financial capital limited – but nevertheless substantive – redemptive powers generally associated with God Himself.
 The second verse is Isaiah 66:20: “‘And they will bring all your people, from all the nations, to my holy mountain in Jerusalem as an offering to the Lord—on horses, in chariots and wagons, and on mules and camels,’ says the Lord.
 They will bring them, as the Israelites bring their grain offerings, to the temple of the Lord in ceremonially clean vessels.”
-The limited mercantile redemption of the Arzilian Jews, taken “from all the nations to my holy mountain in Jerusalem,” is framed also as a pre-messianic “offering to the Lord.”
+The ransom of the Arzilian Jews, taken “from all the nations to my holy mountain in Jerusalem,” is framed also as a pre-messianic “offering to the Lord.”
 Maintaining “all your brethren out of all the nations” within the fold of Jewish religion, it secures the social and religious background for God’s future messianic intervention.
-An intervention eased and prepared, already mentioned, by Portuguese expansion.
+An intervention eased and prepared, as already mentioned, by Portuguese expansion.